-Provides clarification, interpretation and resolutions of issues related to registration, academic policies, grading, and other relevant departmental policies.
-The means and quality of how the problem is researched, resolved and communicated to the client can positively or negatively impact student enrolment, student satisfaction and the college reputation.
+Provides clarification, interpretation and resolutions of issues related to customer service in all RO activities (e.g. registration, add/drop/swap, timetables).
+The means and quality of how customer service problems are researched, resolved and communicated to the client can positively or negatively impact student enrolment, student satisfaction and the college reputation.

-Identification of issues and problem solving relating to the implementation of a complex student information system.
-This requires excellent analytical skills, reviewing numerous solutions and understanding the intricacies of a complex student information system.
+Identification of student issues and problems relating to the implementation and data reporting of a complex QLess system across all Offices of the Registrar.
+This requires excellent analytical skills, identifying trends and improvement areas to provide best practice customer services solutions.